TwistedSis/GroceryList/README.md

 GroceryList Program

-A useful condole program for creating a printable shopping list.
+A useful console program for creating a printable shopping list.

 Features:
 Menu driven